- Department: History

 Essay 1500 words

-Students will work in groups to complete these tasks in tutor-led sessions in weeks 2, 4, 6 and 8, for which they will be expected to carry out preliminary reading and preparation.
+Students will work in groups to complete these tasks in tutor-led sessions, for which they will be expected to carry out preliminary reading and preparation.

 |Task||Length||% of module mark|